EmmanuelAbiola/CustomerHealth/README.md

 3.Install Flask
   (http://flask.pocoo.org/docs/0.11/installation/)

-4. Navigate to directory and run python server.py in the Terminal
+4.Navigate to directory and run python server.py in the Terminal